Lauren Boebert narrowly wins reelection in Colorado’s 3rd Congressional District after Adam Frisch concedes

 Voters in the district backed Republican U.S. Sen. Cory Gardner’s unsuccessful reelection bid by 11 percentage points in 2020.
 In 2018, a year that was devastating for Colorado Republicans, voters in the district backed Republican Walker Stapleton’s unsuccessful gubernatorial bid by 6 percentage points.
 And former President Donald Trump won the district by 14 percentage points in 2016 even as he lost statewide.

-Republicans also have a voter registration advantage in the 3rd District.
+Republicans also have a voter registration advantage in the 3rd District, which has not sent a Democrat to Congress since 2008.
 Forty-four percent of active registered voters in the district are unaffiliated, while 31% are Republicans and 24% are Democrats.

 Boebert even crushed a primary challenge this year from state Sen. Don Coram, a Montrose Republican, beating him by a whopping 32 percentage points in a further sign of her apparent dominance.
 Boebert raised and spent about $7 million on her reelection bid, compared with the roughly $5 million raised and spent by Frisch, including $715,000 he loaned to his campaign.